MicrosoftDocs/learn/learn-pr/azure/shift-nodejs-express-apis-serverless/includes/5-exercise-create-function-app.md

-The Express server runs the API on a server.
+The Express application runs the APIs on a server.
 In this exercise, you create a serverless Azure Functions application to run the APIs instead.
 You then migrate the application logic from the Node.js Express application to the Functions application.
 You don't have to rewrite the code.
 You need only a few small code changes to make the transition.

 ## Create a new Azure Functions app